 - Failure to report a disputed debt accurately to the credit bureaus.

-Consumers seek credit for a variety of purposes --personal or auto loans, store credit cards, payment of medical or utility bills -- the company that provides the credit -- the bank, credit union, lender, doctor's office or utility -- is call the creditor.
 When the borrower falls behind on payments to the creditor, attempts are made to collect on the defaulted account.
-If a creditor’s internal collection efforts have been unsuccessful, the creditor may choose to hire a third party collector – a collection agency or collection law firm - to continue collection.
+After a creditor’s internal collection efforts have been unsuccessful, the creditor may choose to assign or sell the account to a collection agency or collection law firm to continue collection.

-These delinquent accounts may be assigned to a collector for a specific period of time, or they could be sold to a collector.
-Regardless, once the debt is in the hands of a third party collector, the FDCPA must be followed.
+Once the debt has moved from the creditor to a collector, the FDCPA must be followed.
 If the collector uses tactics which violate the FDCPA, the consumer may file a lawsuit against the collector.
 Lawsuits pursued under the FDCPA provide for the debt collector to pay the consumer’s legal fees – whether the debt is owed or not.
 Beware a collector’s violating tactics, such as:

-The FDCPA forbids debt collectors from using harassing tactics to collect debts.
-This includes making threats, using obscene language, speaking with someone else about your debt, or repeated phone calls that are intended to harass or abuse.
+Collectors are not to threaten, use obscene language, speak with someone else about your debt, or place repeated phone calls that are intended to harass or abuse the consumer.

 If you tell a debt collector that you have hired an attorney, they’re required to contact your lawyer instead of you or risk violating the FDCPA.